On the topology of H(2): Symplectic homology bases associated to admissible decompositions and the group .

-\underline{\bf Case $n=1$:} in this case, we can suppose that $g\cap b_0=\vide$, and $\card\{g\cap c_0\}=1$.
-Therefore, we can take $\De'$ to be a standard decomposition associated to the pair of geodesics $(b_0,g)$, and the proposition follows directly from Proposition \ref{PrfTh1Prop1}.\\
+\underline{\bf Case $n=1$:} in this case, we can suppose that $b'_0\cap b_0=\vide$, and $\card\{b'_0\cap c_0\}=1$.
+Let $\De''$ be the standard decomposition associated to the pair $(b_0,b'_0)$.
+By Proposition~\ref{PrfTh1Prop1}, we know that the symplectic bases of $H_1(M,\Z)$ associated to $\De$ and to $\De''$ are related by an element of $\Gamma$, and the symplectic bases associated to $\De'$ and $\De''$ are also related by an element of $\Gamma$, Theorem~\ref{th1} is then proven for this case.

-\underline{\bf Case $n>1$:} by Lemma \ref{Key1Lm}, there exists a simple closed geodesic $h$ verifying Property $(\P)$ such that
+\underline{\bf Case $n>1$:} by Lemma~\ref{Key1Lm}, there exists a simple closed geodesic $g$ verifying Property $(\P)$ such that

 \begin{itemize}